Editors' note: This story was originally published on December 9, 2014, and has been updated with additional information.

-Wi-Fi Protected Setup or WPS: Introduced in 2007, Wi-Fi Protected Setup is a standard that makes it easy to establish a secure Wi-Fi network.
-The most popular implementation of WPS is the push button.
-Here's how it works: On the router (access point) side, you press the WPS button.
-Now, within 2 minutes, you press the WPS button on the Wi-Fi clients, and that's all you need for them to connect to the access point.
+Wi-Fi Protected Setup (WPS): Introduced in 2007, Wi-Fi Protected Setup is a standard that makes it easy to establish a secure Wi-Fi network.
+The most popular implementation of WPS is via push-button.
+Here's how it works: On the router's (access point) side, you press the WPS button.
+Then, within two minutes, you must press the WPS button on your Wi-Fi client and you'll be connnected.
 This way you don't have to remember the password (encryption key) or type it in.
-Note that this method only works with devices that support WPS.
+Note that this method works only with devices that support WPS.
 Most networking devices released in the last few years do, however.

 Wi-Fi Direct: This is a standard that enables Wi-Fi clients to connect to one another without a physical access point.
-Basically, this allows one Wi-Fi client, such as a smartphone, to turn itself into a "soft" access point and broadcast Wi-Fi signals that other Wi-Fi clients can connect to.
-This standard is very useful when you want to share an Internet connection.
-For example, you can connect your laptop's LAN port to an Internet source, such as in a hotel, and turn its Wi-Fi client into a soft AP.
-Now other Wi-Fi clients can also access that Internet connection.
-Wi-Fi Direct is actually most popularly used in smartphones and tablets, where the mobile device shares its cellular Internet connection with other Wi-Fi devices, in a feature called personal hot spot.
+Basically, this allows one Wi-Fi client, such as a phone, to turn itself into a "soft" access point and broadcast Wi-Fi signals that other Wi-Fi clients can connect to.
+This standard is very useful when you want to share an internet connection.
+For example, you can connect your laptop's LAN port to an internet source, such as in a hotel, and turn its Wi-Fi client into a soft AP.
+Now other Wi-Fi clients can also access that internet connection.
+Wi-Fi Direct is actually most popularly used in phones and tablets, where the mobile device shares its cellular Internet connection with other Wi-Fi devices, in a feature called personal hotspot.

 When it comes to networking, you probably don't want to run network cables all over the place, making Wi-Fi a great alternative.
-Unfortunately, in some places, such as that corner in the basement, a Wi-Fi signal can't reach, either because it's too far away or because there are thick concrete walls in between.
+Unfortunately there are some places, such as that corner of the basement, that a Wi-Fi signal won't reach, either because it's too far away or because there are thick concrete walls in between them.
 In this case, the best solution is a pair of power line adapters.

-Power line adapters basically turn the electrical wiring of a home into network cables for a computer network.
+Power line adapters basically turn the electrical wiring of your home into cables for a computer network.
 You need at least two power line adapters to form the first power line connection.
-The first adapter is connected to the router and the second to the Ethernet-ready device at the far end.
-There are some routers on the market, such as the
+The first adapter is connected to the router and the second to the Ethernet-ready device elsewhere in the building.
+More on power line devices can be found here.

 That's it.
-Now if you haven't found your questions answered, send them to me via facebook, Twitter, or just post them in the comments section below.
 Want to learn more about how to best optimize your Wi-Fi network?
-Check out part 2.
+Check out Part 2 of this series.